-- How to build strong teacher student relationships
+- How to build strong teacher-student relationships

 - How to adopt a high-performance relational style

-Productive Teacher Student Relationships: Element 1
+Productive Teacher Student Relationships: Element 1 – Care

-Angela Maiers has been exploring teacher student relationships with her own classes for over 20 years.
+Angela Maiers has been exploring teacher-student relationships with her own classes for over 20 years.
 In her article 12 Things Kids Want From Their Teachers, she describes how she found that building such relationships requires you to show genuine care for your students – both as learners and as people.

-It is a view supported by research2.
+It is a view supported by research.

-You need to be accepting, to be warm and to be nurturing.
-You need to be aware of and empathetic to their thoughts and feelings.
-You need to let them know they are important to you.
 And, to do all of this, you need to take the time mentally present with them throughout the day.